 VRayDenoiser offers a choice between the Default V-Ray denoiser, the NVIDIA AI denoiser, and the Intel Open Image Denoise.
 Each offers a different denoising algorithm that comes with different benefits.
 See the denoising engine examples below.

 Default V-Ray denoiser – V-Ray's denoising algorithm.
 It can utilize the CPU or the GPU (AMD or NVIDIA GPUs) to perform the denoising.
 It is consistent when denoising render elements, as it applies the same denoising operator to all render channels, which means that it is recommended for denoising the render elements to be used for compositing back the beauty image.
 In addition, it comes with a standalone version, which is recommended for denoising animation by using frame blending.

-The Nvidia AI denoiser only works on Nvidia GPUs starting with the Kepler GPU architecture (GTX 6xx series and newer).
-Since Update 2.1, it works with Maxwell and newer GPU architectures only.
+The Nvidia AI denoiser works with Maxwell and newer GPU architectures only.

-You can select which GPU device(s) to be used by the NVIDIA AI denoiser with the following environment variable - VRAY_OPTIX_DENOISER_PLATFORMS.
+You can select which GPU device(s) to be used by the NVIDIA AI denoiser via the Select rendering devices for V-Ray GPU for 3ds Max #### tool with the following environment variable - VRAY_OPTIX_DENOISER_PLATFORMS.
 For more information, see the Environment Variables page.